JD95/write-you-a-tic-tac-toe/README.md

 That's a five move checkmate >:]

-We can use this list of moves idea in tac tic toe as well.
+We could write a program to take our moves (the data) and map them to boards (our function).
+This is the approach we can use in tac tic toe as well.
 For every move, we simply need to know who made the move and on what space they put that move.
 We can talk about specific spaces using coordinates like so:

 ```haskell
 0,0 | 0,1 | 0,2